ayushdabra/retinal-oct-images-classification/README.md

-# Detecting Retina Damage From Optical Coherence Tomography (OCT) Images
+# Detecting Retina Damage from Optical Coherence Tomography (OCT) Images
 ## Context
 Retinal Optical Coherence Tomography (OCT) is an imaging technique used to capture high-resolution cross sections of the retinas of living patients.
 Approximately 30 million OCT scans are performed each year, and the analysis and interpretation of these images takes up a significant amount of time (Swanson and Fujimoto, 2017).
 <p align="center">